stanley-1/tp/docs/team/stanley-1.md

   * What it does:
     * SociaLite now detects duplicate entries by comparing the contacts' phone number instead of name.
     * Users can add contacts who coincidentally have the same names, without a DuplicatePersonException being thrown.
-    * For example, if a contact `Alex Yeoh` with the phone number `91234567` already exists in memory, another `Alex Yeoh` can now be added, provided he has a different phone number (i.e. `98571082`).
   * Justification:
     * The original AB-3 code detects duplicate entries within the address book by comparing the names (in string) of contacts that already exist in the database.
     * However, there can be instances where users meet acquaintances who coincidentally share the same name but are separate persons altogether.